The TFS Database Import Service for Visual Studio Team Services (VSTS) is currently in preview.

 A: This is the same experience with TFS on-premises.
 If we make a change to a system process, it will not be applied to any of your Hosted XML processes.
 You won't have to update your processes if you don't want to.
 But if you do, you will need to make the changes in the XML definition files manually for each process.

 Q: Is there a difference between a team project that was created manually versus one that was created from data import?

 A. The features available to each team project are the same.
 The differences occur in how you modify the processes in your account.
 When you create an account, you will use the Inheritance process model to customize the work tracking experience.
 Team projects migrated via data import, however, will use the Hosted XML process model to customize the work tracking experience.

 Q: If my account is using Hosted XML, can I create new projects to use the Inheritance process model?

 Yes.
-For data import accounts, Team Services supports team projects that use Inheritance as well as Hosted XML process models.
+For data import accounts, VSTS supports team projects that use Inheritance as well as Hosted XML process models.
 To learn more about the Inheritance process, see Manage processes.